 Many people wanted me to write a pure “how to run a distributed company” book, centered on advice and techniques.
 I was certain this was a mistake, or at least a squandering of the opportunity I had.
 WordPress and Automattic are so interesting, and such an important example, in so many ways (a leading web platform, open source, no email, distributed work, etc.) that I knew as a writer I had to focus on their story, and the story of my experience as an outsider trying to become a leader in their culture.

-The book is out, of course, so what I think it of it doesn’t matter much anymore.
+The book was published so what I think it of it matters little now.
 Each reader, like Vivek, will decided for themselves if they got what they wanted, or expected, from the book or not.

 Q. how can an existing company either accommodate or make the transition to being distributed?

 Chapter 15 of the book, titled The Future of Work Part 2, offers advice on the general way it happens: one person at a time.
 A worker has to say to their boss “hey, I can be just as, or more, productive if you let me work remotely.
 Let’s try it and see.”
-And then the boss has to say, “Yes”.
+And then the boss has to say, “Yes, lets try that and see what happens”.
 If that experiment goes well, it will be repeated by others.
-This is the primary way change happens anywhere: two smart people agreeing to try something and then, when it works, agreeing to do it more.
+This is the primary way change happens anywhere: two smart people agreeing to try something and then, if it works, agreeing to do it more.
 There’s no magic: just two open minded people.

 It will usually be the youngest managers, on the youngest teams, at the youngest companies, that are willing to try new things first.
 They have fewer preconceptions and fewer things to fear.
 It’s no surprise most of the 100% distributed companies I’ve found are young software companies.
 But do consider that most remote workers on the planet are at large corporations (Aetna, American Express, IBM, etc.) where the financial payoffs of remote work have outweighed their fears.
 Someone at each of those companies had to be first to pitch the argument for experimenting with remote workers.